The Planet Green Tree Service Difference

 Tree Health

 Part of the Planet Green pruning and trimming process includes the removal of damaged, broken, dead, and diseased branches.
-When ignored, these dead or dying branches can cause harmful fungi to wreak havoc on the trees around your home or business.
+When ignored, these dead or dying branches can cause harmful fungi to wreak havoc on the trees around your residential or commercial property.
 Removing these weakened branches helps prevent fungi and keeps your trees healthy.
 In addition, tree trimming also lets more sunlight and air circulation reach your trees, boosting overall health.

 Safety